JankariTech/blog/src/assets/robotBdd.md

 1. `self.selib` : a reference to an instance of `SeleniumLibrary`.
 With this you can call any of the SeleniumLibrary keywords via their python method names (eg: `self.selib.input_text`)

 2. `self.browser` : a reference to the webdriver object created when a browser was opened by `SeleniumLibrary`.
-With this you can bypass SeleniumLibrary and directly call all of the functions provided by the core selenium library.
+With this, you can bypass SeleniumLibrary and directly call all the functions provided by the core selenium library.

 3. `self.locator` : a wrapper around the `_locators dictionary` of the page.
-This dictionary can contain all of the locators used by the Page Object keywords. self.locators adds the ability to access the locators with dot notation rather than the slightly more verbose dictionary syntax (eg: `self.locator.username` vs `self._locators["username"]`.
+This dictionary can contain all the locators used by the Page Object keywords. self.locators adds the ability to access the locators with dot notation rather than the slightly more verbose dictionary syntax, e.g.: `self.locator.username` vs `self._locators["username"]`.

 The above tests can be easy to understand when written in gherkin format.
 Let's get familiar with gherkin syntax and how the test can be written in this format.